larrydodson/Mission-to-Mars/README.md

  .

-  #### Deliverable 2
-   **Update the Web App with Mars Hemisphere Images and Titles**
+  ### Deliverable 2 --  Update the Web App with Mars Hemisphere Images and Titles

-   **Special Note: due to the website source for the Mars Hemisphere images being unavaible, these images are not yet shown at this time.
-These will be added as soon as they are available and submitted. (for completion of this Deliverable 2).**
+   ***Special Note: due to the website source for the Mars Hemisphere images being unavaible, these images are not yet shown at this time.
+These will be added as soon as they are available and submitted. (for completion of this Deliverable 2).***

-   **Figure-4, Copy of Mission To Mars web-page, with Bootstrap components added.**  Page is showing as "iPad Pro" screen.
+   **Figure-4, Copy of Mission To Mars web-page, with Bootstrap components added.**  The Page copy is showing as the "iPad Pro" screen.
    ![MissionToMars_home_partial.png](https://github.com/larrydodson/Mission-to-Mars/blob/master/MissionToMars_home_partial.png)

 .

-  #### Deliverable 3
-   **3 Bootstrap Components Added**
+  ### Deliverable 3  --  Three Bootstrap Components Added
  1. **Tables**: Added styles to both tables, "Facts" and "Weather": "table-striped", "table-bordered", "table-hover"
- 2. **Responsive / Mobile-responsive**: for both tables, added "table-responsive"; and, Bootstrap is inherently "Responsive" and have confirmed respponsiveness within Chrome "Inspect" tool.
+ 2. **Responsive / Mobile-responsive**: for both tables, added "table-responsive"; and, Bootstrap is inherently "Responsive" and have confirmed responsiveness within Chrome "Inspect" tool.
 The image above showing the web-page is for the "iPad Pro" screen.
  3. **Background(s)**: 1) Added web page black background and white text in the page's "body", with: <body class="text-white" style="background-color:black;">; and added picture background of a "Mars horizon".
- 4. **Scrape New Data button**: Within the "Jumbotron" header "scraping button", have changed color and using white text to make it stand-out, with: <a class="btn btn-primary btn-lg text-white" style="background-color:#782a09;" href="/scrape" role="button">Scrape New Data <br> "Refresh"</a>
+ 4. **Scrape New Data button**: Within the "Jumbotron" header "scraping button", have changed color and using white text to make it stand-out, with: <a class="btn btn-primary btn-lg text-white" style="background-color:#782a09;" href="/scrape" role="button">Scrape New Data "Refresh"</a>
- 5. Also, Added extra line white spacing around Weather Table and the Hemispheres page areas for more separation.
+ 5. Also, added extra line white spacing around Weather Table and the Hemispheres page areas for more separation.
- 6. Also, Added "Footer" to show end-of-page, and for customization.
+ 6. Also, added a "Footer" to show end-of-page, and for customization.

 .

 ---

-## Summary

-.

 .end